 Great Customer Service is Often Invisible, But Bad Service is Always Visible

 I recently attended the Service Council Symposium held in downtown Chicago, where we experienced beautiful late summer/early fall weather spread across three days of intriguing content and conversations around how field services is both evolving and being challenged by today’s demanding customers.
-This annual gathering of 200 service professionals from 80 organizations is all about sharing best practices with the opportunity to cross-pollinate new ideas around how to deliver the best possible service
+This annual gathering of 200 service professionals from 80 organizations is all about sharing valuable customer service lessons and cross-pollinating new ideas around how to deliver the best possible service.

 Services in and of itself is such a broad category and varies wildly across different industry segments.
 In a way, it’s hard to know where to start.